s7ephen/sqlite2json/README.md

 or extract MP3 files from Kasts.

 Note: this tool is designed to require no libraries (for the python version) or a single-source executable for any other versions.
+Cuz i hate when people share tools (without containerizing them) that need a buncha dependencies.

 # Why Kasts?
 I was looking for a well maintained, non-cloud-backed/subscription, podcast client that